migalha212/Tenebris/docs/README.md

   - Speed : Normal;
   - Damage : 45 hp;
   - Range : 1 tile.

+### Weapons Available
+- **Simple Weapon** :
+  - Fire Rate - 2 bullets per second;
+  - Energy Cost to Shot - 10 en per bullet;
+  - Damage - 5 hp.

+- **Explosion Weapon** :
+  - Fire Rate - 0,25 bullets per second;
+  - Energy Cost to shot - 25 en per bullet;
+  - Ability - when reaches a wall or a Monster it deals damage to all enemies in a radius of 4 tiles;
+  - Damage - (15 - 3,75 * radius) hp.

+- **Death Ray (Laser)** :
+  - Energy Cost to shot - 20en per second active;
+  - Ability - gives damage to all enemies in that direction;
+  - Max Laser duration - 5 seconds;
+  - Cooldown - 1 minute;
+  - Damage - 20 hp / sec.

 > All of these predefined values are provisional and subject to change as we conduct further in-game testing.